pillious/Resume-Builder/README.md

 # TODO:
+- give files a constant color in the file viewer.

 - change toolbox to a toolbar across the top of the resume editor (think about mobile design) ✔
 - drop and drop ordering ✔
 - bug: file viewer not updating after renaming. ✔